 What is a good open water course?

-We would define it as a course that teaches you how to be an independent diver in controlled neutral buoyancy, who is able to safely dive to 18m without instructor supervision after finishing their course.
+We would define it as a course where you learn to scuba dive independently in controlled neutral buoyancy, who is able to safely dive to 18m without instructor supervision after finishing their course.

 Why is there such a big difference in prices for Open Water courses?